 Accreditation An official approval awarded to an Accredited Provider by a Quality Council to offer or assess qualifications (including occupational qualifications, part qualifications and skills programmes).
 Accredited Provider A legally established institution (public or private) that has been recognised, usually for a particular period of time, by a Quality Council (QC) as having the capacity or provisional capacity to offer a qualification or part qualification registered on the NQF at the required standard (including occupational qualifications, part qualifications and skills programmes).
 Assessment Centre A legally established institution (public or private) that has been accredited, usually for a particular period, by the QCTO, as having the capacity and capability to assess any OQSF qualification, part qualification, or skills programme at the required minimum standard.
-Blended learning Learning and assessment based on a variety of modes, types, sites, outputs, contexts, platforms, and other aspects including contact- and technology- mediated learning, provided for in the qualification, part qualification, or skills programme that allows for such type (or variety of modes) of learning.
+Blended learning Learning and assessment based on a variety of modes, types, sites, outputs, contexts, platforms, and other aspects including contact- and technology-mediated learning, provided for in the qualification, part qualification, or skills programme that allows for such type (or variety of modes) of learning.
 Certification The formal recognition of an OQSF qualification, part qualification or skills programme awarded to a successful learner on meeting the set requirements or standards.
-Credits A measure of a volume of learning required for a qualification, part qualification, or skills programme, quantified as the number of notional hours required for achieving the learning outcomes specified for the qualification, part qualification, or skills programme.
+Credits E-Learning A measure of a volume of learning required for a qualification, part qualification, or skills programme, quantified as the number of notional hours required for achieving the learning outcomes specified for the qualification, part qualification, or skills programme.
 One credit is equated to ten (10) notional hours of learning in accordance with SAQA specifications.
-E-Learning Various forms of electronic learning where technology is used to deliver modules/sections of the qualification, part qualification, or skills programme, or the entire qualification, part qualification, or skills programme.
+Various forms of electronic learning where technology is used to deliver modules/sections of the qualification, part qualification, or skills programme, or the entire qualification, part qualification, or skills programme.
 This is provided that the qualification, part qualification, or skills programme allows for such type (or variety of modes) of learning.
 External Assessment An assessment developed by a qualified and competent person or body not directly involved in the development and/or delivery of the learning being assessed.
-External Integrated Summative Assessment (EISA) The final external integrated evaluation of a learner's occupational competence in the specified registered NQF occupational or part qualification.
+External Integrated Summative Assessment (EISA) Thefinal external integrated evaluation of a learner's occupational competence in the specified registered NQF occupational or part qualification.
 A learner gains access to the EISA through meeting the requirements as stipulated in the qualification or part qualification.
-Facilitator (educator) An inclusive term that may include teachers, lecturers, facilitators, assessors, moderators, and others teaching, educating, training, facilitating, assessing or enabling learning in learning contexts across the board.
+Formal Assessment An assessment for which assessment processes, tools, and results are recorded towards achievement of a qualification, part qualification, or skills programme.
 Formal learning Learning that occurs in an organised and structured education and training environment and that is explicitly designated as such.
 Formal learning leads to the awarding of a qualification or part qualification or skills programme.